 From 1970 onward, Ahbez himself released very little.

 There was a 1971 home-made 45 on Elefunt Records—“Divine Melody” b/w “Richard Milhous”—which was little more than bloated hippy intrigue.
-The B-side was released again in 1979, along with a new song titled “Blessed Be the One. ”
+The B-side was released again in 1976, on Melody Records, along with a new song titled “Blessed Be the One.”

-“Divine Melody” released again in 1982 (on Elefunt) as a square-shaped flexi-disc (minus the B-side).
+“Divine Melody” was also released again, in 1982 (on Elefunt), as a square-shaped flexi-disc this time (minus the B-side).
 There was also the ridiculously camp “Salutation,” sung by Knarig M. Boyadjian, the B-side of a tribute 45 to Queen Elizabeth II’s Silver Jubilee of 1977.

 After Elvis Presley’s death in August ’77, Ahbez’s old songwriting partner P. Sterling Radcliffe (aka Don Sterling, aka Don Reed) re-recorded “The Lonely King of Rock ‘n’ Roll”—the tune they’d written and released in 1960—as a new single on Via Records; Radcliffe left Ahbez off the credits.

 Thereafter the elderly nature boy faded into obscurity, but never stopped recording entirely.